Storytelling: A powerful wellness tool

 What is storytelling?

-Storytelling is not just something that we used to appreciate in our childhood, snuggling up in bed reading our picture books or listening to a weary parent maintain enough animation to entertain us off to sleep.
+Storytelling is not just something that we appreciated in our childhood, snuggling up in bed reading our picture books or listening to a weary parent maintain enough animation to entertain us off to sleep.
 It goes beyond the Gregory Grasshoppers of our past!
-At its heart, it's actually one of the most powerful forms of communication that we humans have relied on for centuries (1) - potentially for up to 100,000 years, in fact!
-(2) One definition of this custom that I love, because I feel that it encapsulates both its function and its magic is that storytelling is:
+At its heart, it's one of the most powerful forms of communication that humans have relied on for centuries (1) - as long as 100,000 years!
+(2) One definition of this custom that encapsulates both its function and magic is:

 "...conveying messages and sharing accumulated knowledge and wisdom to help navigate and explain the world around us" (3)

-In ancestral times, storytelling - whether in primitive symbol form or the more narrative variety that we are used to in modern times - was a vital tool for communities in its role of passing down knowledge needed by each generation in order to stay safe, survive and thrive (2).
+In ancestral times, storytelling - whether as primitive symbols or the narrative variety - was a vital tool for communities to pass down knowledge the needed by each generation in order to stay safe, survive and thrive (2).

 Structurally, stories will tend to have a beginning, middle and end, as well as a protagonist, an idea, practice or object and, importantly, some form of conflict or transformation (6).
-It may strike you that you adhere to this structure quite naturally when you tell a story.
-This is because narration is embedded into our natural way of thinking (1).
+You may realise that you naturally adhere to this structure when you tell a story; this is because narration is embedded into our natural way of thinking (1).

 The practice of storytelling has a variety of connections to health and wellness.
 It not only imparts knowledge for mere safety and survival, but it can also aid in inclusive public health promotion and science communication, as well as contribute to social connectedness, intellectual wellness and psychological health.